foolshopedemocrazy/test-backup/README.md

  # About AnswerChain
 AnswerChain provides an offline, passwordless recovery system that empowers individuals and organizations to restore secrets securely.
 By allowing users to create their own knowledge-based questions and answer options, secrets can be rebuilt without relying on passwords—protected by modern cryptography to ensure safety and trust.

+Is this program secure to use?
+- This program was developed with heavy AI assistance.
+While efforts were made to ensure safety, no software can ever be guaranteed 100% secure.
+The same applies to other applications as well.

+Has this program been audited?
+- No, the program has not undergone a formal audit.
+However, if it gains significant popularity, an audit may be considered in the future.

 &nbsp;